breezy-weather/breezy-weather/docs/SOURCES.md

 This is a user-end guide to weather sources available in Breezy Weather.
 If you are a developer looking to add a new source in Breezy Weather, have a look at [contribute](../CONTRIBUTE.md).

-**AccuWeather** is the most complete source, although you may not need so much completeness (not many people cares about ceiling, for example).
+**AccuWeather** is the most complete source, although you may not need so much completeness (not many people care about ceiling, for example).

 **Open-Meteo** is the only free and open source weather source on this list, and probably also the most privacy-friendly.
-It is nearly as complete as **AccuWeather**, however lacks major features (alerts, realtime precipitations and reverse geocoding).
+It is nearly as complete as **AccuWeather**, however lacks major features (short-term forecast accuracy, alerts, realtime precipitations and reverse geocoding).

 ## Accuracy